RomanAlexandroff/42-Prague-Smart-Sign/README.md

 ## License

-The 42 Prague Smart Sign project is licensed under the [MIT License](https://github.com/RomanAlexandroff/42-Prague-Smart-Sign?tab=License-1-ov-file#).
-You are free to use, modify, and distribute the code according to the terms and conditions of the license.
+The 42 Prague Smart Sign project is licensed.
+Please, familiarise yourself with the license before using the software or working on it.
+The text of the license can be found in this repository.

 Please note that while the project strives to provide accurate information, it is provided "as is" without any warranty.
-Use the project at your ownrisk.
+Use the project at your own risk.

 ## Regards